IsepMartimOliveira/desofs2025_wed_ffs_4/Deliverables/Phase2/Sprint1/ssdlc/TestPlan.md

   - Verify image is stored correctly and associated with the device
   - Ensure image upload fails for invalid file types or sizes

+## 5. Plan Management

+- **Plan Creation/Update**:
+  - Ensure that only the assigned role can create/update plans, in this case the marketing director
+  - Test creating a new plan with valid parameters
+  - Verify if the plan was actually created~~~~
+  - Ensure the plan can´t be created with invalid inputs, especially malicious ones.

+- **Plan Removal**:
+  - Ensure that only the assigned role can remove plans, in this case the marketing director
+  - Verify if the plan was actually removed after its removal

 ### Security Tests:

 - **Authorization Tests**: